1. StreamsHub Console overview

 Specifies the OIDC grant type to use.
 Required when using non-interactive authentication flows, where no user login is involved.
 Supported values:

-: Requires a client ID and secret, plus user credentials (username
+CLIENT: Requires a client ID and secret.PASSWORD: Requires a client ID and secret, plus user credentials (usernameandpassword) provided throughgrantOptions.

 - grantOptions